HI_Mind_Theory.jpg

 We all experience self-awareness whilst we are conscious.
 But, we do not have a deeper experiential understanding of what consciousness actually is.
 This lack of deeper understanding means that we find it difficult to describe consciousness as well as struggling to define the actual processes that go on in our brains that produce consciousness.

-This theory attempts to define conscious awareness as an emergent quality derived from relatively understandable evolutionary roots.
+This theory attempts to define conscious awareness as an continuously emerging quality derived from relatively understandable evolutionary roots.

 Light-Detection.